girisushil/infrasyntax/infrasyntax/README.md

-# InfraSyntax: A Production-Grade NLP Search Engine
+# InfraSyntax: Intelligent NLP Search Engine for Configuration Files

 InfraSyntax is a fully containerized, production-ready semantic search engine.
 It allows developers to find relevant configuration snippets by searching with natural language goals (e.g., "set up a secure SSL redirect") instead of guessing exact keywords.